We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.

-We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.
 You might be wondering what to expect from our medical programs, and how they compare with Doctors Without Borders programs.
 We explain this in greater detail below.

-Doctors without Borders is a medical humanitarian organization that delivers emergency medical aid to people affected by:
+Doctors Without Borders is a medical humanitarian organization that delivers emergency medical aid to people affected by:

 • Armed conflict